 Some people have asked me why a vision board is important.
 Why not just write down your goals on paper or in a book?

 A vision board is necessary because when your mind sees the images, the imprint becomes stronger, and your brain starts to work toward that goal.
 This is a proven scientific fact.

-Athletes picture themselves winning the Gold Medal because when the brain constantly sees the picture, it motivates the athlete to work harder and believe they can get the Gold Medal they aspire for.
+Athletes picture themselves winning the Gold Medal because when the brain continually sees the picture, it motivates the athlete to work harder and believe they can get the Gold Medal they aspire for.
 Visualizing the end result makes things believable and hence translates into reality.

 I know a lady who wanted a figure like Beyonce’s.
 She put Beyonce’s picture on her board and went to the gym daily.
 Looking at Beyonce’s figure motivated her because that was her end-result.
 After one year, she attained a lovely figure -just like Beyonce’s.